-Program Database files (extension
+Program Database files (with suffix

-are included in the ZIP Archive (not the MSI) distribution of
+are included in the ZIP Archive Debug

-MySQL.
-These files provide information for debugging your
+These files provide information for debugging your MySQL

 The PDB file contains more detailed information about

 detailed trace and dump files to be created.
 You can use these